-The Trust shall have a minimum of 3 Trustees and up to 8 Trustees who are appointed by the Members as set out in its Articles of Association and funding agreement.
-The Trust's Articles of Association also allows for Trustees to be co-opted.
+The Trust shall have a minimum of 3 Trustees and up to 12 Trustees, of which 8 are appointed by the Members as set out in its Articles of Association and funding agreement.
+The Trust's Articles of Association also allows for Trustees to be co opted.
 If the Trust disbanded its Academy Councils then there would also be a requirement to have a minimum of 2 Parent Trustees.